teozec/image-renderer/README.md

 ## License

-image-renderer is free software, and it is released under version 3 of the [GNU Public License](https://www.gnu.org/licenses/gpl-3.0.html).
+image-renderer is free software, and it is released under version 3 of the [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0.html).